Willibald Hentschel: Career

-A student of biology at the University of Jena, Henstchel studied for his doctorate under celebrated Darwinist Ernst Haeckel.
-He used his knowledge to patent an indigo dye from which he earned a fortune that enabled him to concentrate his efforts on political ventures.
-Amongst his earliest activities was his place on the board of directors of the German Social Party, an anti-Semitic group led by Max Liebermann von Sonnenberg in the 1890s.
-His 1901 book Varuna, in which he explored the supposed origins of the Aryan race, helped to make him a popular figure on the far right.
+He was a co-founder of the German Social Party in 1889, an anti-Semitic group led by Max Liebermann von Sonnenberg.

+In 1901 he published the book Varuna, in which he explored the supposed origins of the Aryan race, which made him a popular figure on the far right.
 In this book he argued that history was driven by the process of racial purification and the energy and spirit that drove this desire.
-Hentschel was close to Theodor Fritsch and with him founded the anti-Semitic journal Hammer in 1903.
+In 1903, Hentschel founded the anti-Semitic journal Hammer together with Theodor Fritsch.
 Fritsch announced that Varuna, which complained that Germans were becoming "Semitized" through such initiatives as democratisation and rural depopulation, was the ideological basis of the new journal.